GitJenCerio/glammednailsbyjhen/SETUP.md

 # Quick Setup Guide

-Follow these steps to get your Glammed Nails by Jhen website up and running:
+Follow these steps to get your glammednailsbyjhen website up and running:

 ## Step 1: Install Dependencies